erikpr1994/peakHealth/src/features/feature-flags/FEATURE_FLAG_SYSTEM.md

 - **Row Level Security (RLS)**: All tables have RLS enabled
 - **User Isolation**: Users can only see their own data
+- **Role/Group Filtering**: Database-level filtering ensures users only see features they're authorized for
+- **Public vs User-Specific Flags**: Clear separation between flags available to all users vs. authenticated users only
 - **Audit Trail**: All changes are logged
 - **Type Safety**: Full TypeScript support prevents runtime errors